csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Professor Leonard Klipitz.md

 Has a new assitant [[Winston]]

 ### Inventions
-Dimensional anchor: 4 in long black metal spike covered in runes: use it to be sure that when you’re interacting with items changes dimensions or time, that things stay in place
+[[dimensional anchor]]: 4 in long black metal spike covered in runes: use it to be sure that when you’re interacting with items changes dimensions or time, that things stay in place

 Ionized Leather Sack: describes it as helpful in transplanar travel

 Plane of Earth Auto-mine

+Earth plane diamond energy magnifier

 ### Who're They to Us?